-As Mat stated last week, he's currently off in Wyoming celebrating his in-laws' 50th anniversary.
-But that doesn't mean people stopped enjoying cool things, so Shawn Bourdo and Gordon S. Miller are joining forces to fill in during Mat's absence, but that doesn't mean he's not going to take part this week.
+As Mat stated last week, he’s currently off in Wyoming celebrating his in-laws’ 50th anniversary.
+But that doesn’t mean people stopped enjoying cool things, so Shawn Bourdo and Gordon S. Miller are joining forces to fill in during Mat’s absence part this week.

 Shawn’s Cool Things:

 Westworld / Legion

 Westworld is suffering from a bit of True Detective-ism mixed with some Leftovers-itis symptoms.
 An intriguing concept with amazing actors that played out surprisingly over the course of Season One and returns for Season Two not knowing if it should repeat Season One or completely reboot.
 This season has delighted even more in the puzzle-solving of what’s real and what isn’t and more importantly who is real.
 Jeffrey Wright should be getting a basket of Emmys at the end of this season if there is justice.